Anyone still driving an American classic car from the early days is surely a proud owner. Since NOS American Motors

 low while keeping fuel efficiency high.
 But in a few short years they were introducing a larger and more powerful line of sporty and mid-sized cars.
 The secret to their early success was a low cost operation that used many of the same American Motors auto parts and motors as the company's other brands.
 This gave it the ability to quickly develop and introduce new models such as the Rambler, Marlin, Ambassador, Javelin and AMX.
 The Rambler became so popular that it was assembled from pieces in factories world-wide, including Australia, South America, New Zeland and Mexico.
 In fact, the police department in Taiwan even used the Rambler as its patrol car.

 The company continued its success through the 70's with the introduction of other models like the Hornet and Gremlin; both of which shared many of the same American Motors parts and components.
 The Matador replaced the Rambler as their mid-size offering, and achieved a fair amount of success in its early years.
 What should have been a hit, but fell short of the mark, was the Pacer.
 Since it was underpowered, it was not terribly fun to drive.
 It also didn't share many pieces with the other cars, which made it expensive to produce.
-However, when fully restored to its original showroom condition, the Pacer still looks fantastic.
+However, when fully restored to its original showroom condition, the American Motors Pacer still looks fantastic.

-"Very good to deal with.
-I would buy from them again."
+"Excellent selection and very good to deal with.
+I would buy American Motors parts online from them again."

 - Erik H., Willis, Virginia

 CarPartsDiscount.com is not associated with the above carmaker in any manner.
 All images and references to the marque, vehicle model names, logo and shapes are for reference and identification only.
 All trademarks, tradenames and/or service marks are the property of their respective holders.